Alcohol and Sleep After 35: What the Research Actually Shows

 Is there a “safe” amount of alcohol for sleep quality?

 Current evidence does not identify a threshold amount of alcohol that has no effect on sleep architecture.
-Some research suggests that even one standard drink affects sleep quality in measurable ways, though individual responses vary.
+Some research suggests that even one standard drink affects sleep quality in measurable ways, though individual responses vary considerably.
 Keeping a sleep diary to note whether evenings with alcohol correlate with worse sleep can provide useful personal data to discuss with a healthcare provider.

 Key Takeaways